Uspizig/Spark-Analyzer/README.md

 6. **Compact Design**: Designed for convenience, the Spark Analyzer's compact and sleek form factor allows for seamless integration into existing setups.
 Its compatibility with USB PD power sources and inline integration capability minimizes the need for additional equipment or extensive redesign, making it a versatile and user-friendly addition to any development environment.

 5. **Safety**: Safety is crucial when working with electricity and is at the heart of Spark Analyzer.
 An integrated output FET allows for software programmable current limit that switches off the power in high-current scenarios.

+6. **Data Storage**: Store your Voltage Curves on SD Card and play back voltage ramps

+7. **Display**: Monitor live the current status of the Voltage Source

+8. **RTC**: Operate the Device in remote areas without Wifi in Standalone mode and still have a proper Time Monitoring

+9. **Air Quality**: Measure the Air Qulity with the BME680: Temperature, Humidity, Pressure and eCO² to take actions based on Enviromental Data

+10. **Gyro, ACC**: Identify Movement of the Device and take actions.

 ## Specifications